 £8.00 / £6.00

-It was during the 1960s, when Warhols career was in the ascendency, that he recognised mass cultures increasingly pervasive presence into the realms of visual representation and public experience, with a shift in the role of the artist as well as expectations of the audience.
-It was at this time that Warhol claimed his supposed abandoning of painting, with a corresponding shift towards a commitment to the dispersive channels of publishing, film, music and broadcasting.
-From television commercials to a dazzling display of his dispersed output including his trailblazing celebrity magazine Interview, Transmitting Andy Warhol shows how the artist combined the conceptual processes of making, marketing, publicity as well as distribution within a single artwork.
+It was during the early 1960s that Warhol recognised mass cultures increasingly pervasive presence into the realms of visual representation and public experience, with a shift in the role of the artist as well as expectations of the audience.
+The exhibition traces how his practice expanded laterally using the theoretically limitless channels of publishing, film, music and broadcasting.
+From television commercials to a dazzling display of his dispersed output including his trailblazing celebrity magazine Interview, Transmitting Andy Warhol shows how the artist combined the conceptual processes of making, marketing, publicity and distribution within a single artwork.

 Notes to Editor

-Mondrian and his Studios is part financed by the North West England European Regional Development Fund Programme2007 to 2013.
+Transmitting Andy Warhol is part financed by the North West England European Regional Development Fund Programme 2007 to 2013.
 The Department for Communities and Local Government is the managing authority for the European Regional Development Fund Programme, which is one of the funds established by the European Commission to help local areas stimulate their economic development by investing in projects which will support local businesses and create jobs.
 For more information visit www.gov.uk/browse/business/funding-debt/european-regional-development-fu...

 Supported by Terra Foundation for American Art, European Regional Development Fund (ERDF), Liverpool City Council, and Tate Liverpool Members